wptrainingteam/learn-wp-content/blog-posts/introduction-abilities-api.md

    return $links;
 }

 ```

 Internally, this function calls the WordPress `get_posts()` function to retrieve the actual data and then formats it based on whether it should be displayed as a list of clickable links or not.

 There are a couple of smaller quality-of-life improvements I’d like to add, such as the option to limit results for sites with a large number of URLs, the ability to filter URLs by category or date range, and the option to export the returned URLs.

-However, two of the larger features I want to add are:
+However, two of the larger features that might be useful to add are:

 1. A way to access the URL list outside of WordPress (ie, a REST API endpoint) to be able to hook the data into external services.
 2. A block that would allow anyone to add the list of URLs to any implementation of the Block Editor (ie, on any post or page, or even in a template).

-To implement this, I’d need to set up a few things.
+To implement this, you need to set up a few things.

 \[\!NOTE\] If you prefer browsing the code for this solution, you can see the full implementation in action by checking out the `rest-blocks` [branch](https://github.com/wptrainingteam/list-all-urls/tree/rest-blocks) of the GitHub repository.

-I’ll need to register a custom REST API route and associated GET endpoint using `register_rest_route()`, which should get the posts for the route.
+You’ll  need to register a custom REST API route and associated GET endpoint using `register_rest_route()`, which should get the posts for the route.

 That would need a callback function to fetch the data, which in turn could call `list_all_urls_generate_url_list` without the `$makelinks` parameter to return the data.